schuchert/schuchert.github.io/_posts/2024-04-04-TheLegendsOfQigong.md

 layout: post
 draft: false
 title: The Legends of Qigong
 description: "A legendary history of Qigong from its inception until today.
-Written by my friend, mentor, sufi, (and legend) Rick J Krause."
+Written by my friend, mentor, sufi, and legend, Rick J Krause."
 category: [ taichi ]
 tags: [ taichi, qigong ]
 ---